What is Multi-Factor Authentication (MFA)?

 This authentication method provides stronger security and improves the user experience by reducing the number of times users are asked to authenticate themselves, while still ensuring that high-risk access attempts are properly secured.

-What to Look for in an MFA provider?
+What to Look for in an MFA Solutions Provider?

 - End-user experience